YiKaLuoSiDY/Shell/redis_monitoring/README.md

-The provided script automates the installation and configuration of Prometheus, Node Exporter, Redis Exporter, and Grafana on a CentOS system.
+The provided script (centos_prometheus_setup.sh) automates the installation and configuration of Prometheus, Node Exporter, Redis Exporter, and Grafana on a CentOS system.
 It includes handling for both CentOS 6 and CentOS 7, ensuring services are set up correctly for each version.
 Below is an explanation of each part of the script.

 ### Key Parts of the Script: